Did you know that anger is one of the symptoms of migraine? You will often read that mood swings can be a symptom, but rarely is anger listed.

 The goal is to avoid conflict at all costs.

 What I want doesn’t count.

 An assertive communication style involves expressing your thoughts and beliefs in appropriate ways that do not dominate or degrade others.
 Standing up for yourself with the respect and consideration of the other person.

 The goal is communication, respect, fair play, and compromise when the needs and rights conflict.

 This is what I need, what do you need?
 Let’s see if we can find something in the middle that works for us both.

-We all know with migraines that triggers cause a reaction.
-Well so do our emotions get triggered and we react.
+We all know with migraines that triggers cause a biological chain reaction of events.
+Well your emotions also get triggered and cause you to react.
 The instinct to fly off the handle is innate (well in my family it is).
 But there are other options when anger becomes one of your more regular symptoms of migraine.

 When you are triggered you can take a deep breath and a time out if you need and you can then to choose to respond.

 When you first feel the physical expression that is your anger, and everyone is different to some degree, it’s time to take care of yourself.
 So you might feel: your heart pounding, neck tension, a knot in your stomach, shaking or sweating.
 These are signals for your body to kick into fight or flight.

 This is the time to pause.
 Take a few deep breaths and go somewhere to regroup your thoughts to see what it is that you are actually angry about, or if it feels like a migraine trigger.